k4lii/Docker-Terraform-Boundary-POC/README.md

 # terraform-boundary-POC
-POC to test and deploy boundaryb server with terraform
+POC to test and deploy boundary server with terraform in docker